 We want to make sure MSPs know about the importance of this early years support, and understand the gaps that exist and what they can do to help.

 You can take action today by emailing your MSP.
 Ask them to get in touch with us to request a copy of the report and our MSP briefing, by contacting us at email@example.com.

 In Scotland we are committed to working within a children's rights framework.
 Find out more through this Scottish Government toolkit.

 Our campaign to close the gap in educational attainment for deaf young people in Scotland.

-Our aim is to see the attainment gap for deaf young people in Scotland close, as measured by the Scottish Government’s school leavers’ attainment and destinations data.
+Our aim is to close the educational attainment gap that exists for deaf young people in Scotland, as measured by the Scottish Government’s school leavers’ attainment and destinations data.